 As a homeowner, there seems to be a never-ending list of to-do projects.
 These can be as simple as changing the light bulb in the hall closet; others can be major home renovations that require professional help such as roof repair.
 These projects can be dangerous even for professionals.
-In fact, according to OSHA in 2017, 20.7 percent of worker fatalities in the private industry were in construction.
+In fact, in 2018, 5,250 workers died on the job.
+This was a two percent increase from the previous year.
+According to OSHA in 2017, 20.7 percent of worker fatalities in the private industry were in construction.
 But if an accident does occur on your property, who bears the responsibility?
 Could you be held liable?

 As with most legal matters, this will ultimately depend on your jurisdiction.
 In the state of New York, any accident that happens will generally result in liability to the general contractor unless a homeowner is proven to be actively negligent.
 An example of this would be, as Chris Sallay of Queller, Fisher, Washor, Fuchs, & Kool, LLP states, “Dangerous conditions that the homeowner knows about and doesn’t tell the workers or do anything about it.”

 For instance, there is a hole in your yard.
 You are aware of it, but do not warn the workers.
 If one of them falls into the hole and breaks a leg, you could be liable.
 Another situation in which you could be found guilty of active negligence would occur if you hire workers to be done to fix on your garage door and injure the workers there to fix it.
 For example, opening the garage door without verifying workers are clear of the area and causing them to fall would be a clear act of negligence.

 Exceptions to the Rule